KF-Art/icewm-personal-tunning/README.md

     compton &
     numlockx &

-    #In Void use octoxbps-notifier and in Artix, octopi-notifier.
+    #In Void use octoxbps-notifier and in Artix, /usr/bin/octopi-notifier.
     octoxbps-notifier &
-    # octopi-notifier &
+    # /usr/bin/octopi-notifier &

     xscreensaver -nosplash &
     xfce4-panel &